 Obtaining a professional license is an important step in your professional development and the FSU College of Social Work would like to help you in this process.
 Every state in the United States has social work licensing, but the requirements vary.
 If you reside outside of Florida, please contact your state board of licensing and determine the specific requirements and either fax, mail, or scan the verification forms to us.

 For those of you seeking licensing in Florida, we receive and process requests every day, so are very familiar with the required information and documentation.
 We also directly submit to the Florida Board all your required documentation, providing you with a copy.
 Please allow 30 days for processing.
-Transcript requests should be submitted to the Office of Admissions and Records.
+Transcript requests should be submitted to the Office of the Registrar.

 Everyone seeking verification, regardless of your location, must submit your information on our Licensure Verification Application below.
 NOTE: You must have a licensure application submitted to the appropriate Board AND have your degree posted by FSU before we will be able to verify your information.